estefaniacordeiro/pomo-focus/README.md

 At the moment, the app has only been developed and tested in Chrome.
 So plese run the app in Chrome.

+Please sign in the demo account to see the demo data. email: demo@demo.com,  password: sdfjkl

 ## Features
 1. Sign up & Sign in